 Step 1) Cut your pallet boards to the length you want your sign to be.

-Step 2) Lay boards together with the size you want to show face down and measure from the top of the sign to the bottom.
+Step 2) Lay boards together with the right side face down and measure from the top of the sign to the bottom.

-Step 3) Cut 2 boards to the measurement and lay them on the sign.
+Step 3) Cut 2 boards to the measurement and lay them on the back side of the boards.

-Step 4) Attach boards making sure to attach each sign board to the back board.
+Step 4) Using your nail gun, attach boards making sure to attach each pallet board to the back boards.

 Easter Decorations sign 1: